alexandreborges/winafl/README.md

                C:\github\winafl\build32> cmake --build . --config Release

-   Finally, you will find the compiled 32-bit WinAFL executables on: C:\github\winafl\build32\bin\Release
+   Finally, you will find the compiled 32-bit WinAFL executables in: C:\github\winafl\build32\bin\Release

 6. If you are build the winafl for 64-bit: